HewlettPackard/ironic-oneview-cli/README.rst

     | 1  | 8    | 120     | 8192      | second-virt-server-profile-template | BL460c Gen9 1        | virtual-enclosure-group |
     +----+------+---------+-----------+-------------------------------------+----------------------+-------------------------+

-After choosing a valid configuration ID, you'll be prompted to name your flavor.
-If you leave the field blank, a default name will be given.
+After choosing a valid configuration ID, you'll be prompted to name the new flavor.
+If you leave the field blank, a default name will be used.

 To list all flavors in Nova, use the command::